Portugal in 2 Weeks

 From the Moorish Castle, the next stop along the bus route is the National Palace.
 The palace dates from Moorish times, however most of what you see dates from the 15th and 16th centuries.
 It’s the oldest surviving palace in Portugal and housed royalty for 500 years; it is still used for official events.

 We recommend ending at Quinta da Regaleira, a 1912 mansion and garden with secret passageways.
 You can either catch bus #435 (included in your bus ticket) or a tuk-tuk to make your way over.
 It was designed by an Italian opera set designer and the gardens feel dramatic and over-the-top.
-While you can duck into the mansion, the real highlight are the gardens.
+While you can duck into the mansion, the real highlight is the gardens.
 Follow the map you’re given at the entrance, and enjoy exploring the caves, tunnels, and turrets.
 There is a good cafe here for lunch.

 For dinner, select from the Lisbon Restaurant Scene.